Improved Social Avatars

 Eye-tracking can also be very useful for passively understanding player intent and focus.
 Consider a developer who is making a horror game where a player wanders through a haunted house.
 Traditionally the developer might spend a long time crafting a scripted sequence where a monster pops out of a closet as the player enters a certain area, but if the player isn’t looking directly at the closet then they might miss the scare.
 Eye-tracking input could be used to trigger the event only at the precise moment that the user is looking in the right direction for the maximum scare.
 Or it could be used to make a shadowy figure pass perfectly by the player but only in their peripheral vision, and make the figure disappear when the user attempts to look directly at it.

-Beyond just using eye-tracking to maximize scares, such passive input can be used to help players achieve greater control over their virtual environment.
-Tobii, a maker of eye-tracking hardware and software, has a demo which helps users improve their aim when throwing objects in VR.
+Tobii, a maker of eye-tracking hardware and software, shows how the same concept can be used to improve the accuracy of throwing in VR.
 By inferring where the user intends to throw an object based on their gaze, the system alters the trajectory of the thrown object to a perfectly accurate throw.
 While the clip below shows the actual vs. the corrected trajectory for demonstration purposes, in actual usage this is completely invisible to the user, and feels very natural.

 Beyond this sort of real-time intent understanding, eye-tracking can also be very useful for analytics.
 By collecting data about what users are looking at and when, developers can achieve a much deeper understanding of how their applications are being used.
 For example, eye-tracking data could indicate whether or not users are discovering an important button or visual queue, if their attention is being caught by some unintended part of the environment, if an interface element is going unused, and much more.